p4lang/p4c/docs/JSON_format.md

   object
   - `expression`: the expression for the condition.
 See [here] (#the-type-value-object) for more information on expressions format.

-If the table `type` is `indirect_ws`, the `selector` attribute is also required for the table.
-It needs to be a JSON object with these attributes:
-  - `algo`: the hash algorithm used for group member selection (has to be supported by target switch)
-  - `input`: a JSON array of objects with the following attributes:
-    - `type`: has to be `field`
-    - `value`: the field reference

 The `match_type` for the table needs to follow the following rules:
 - If one match field is `ternary`, the table `match_type` has to be `ternary`